pidster/docs.docker.com/README.md

   The above are example values of course.
 You'll need to use valid values to publish.

-6. Clean any old images `make clean` from your system.
+6. Clean any old images from previous passes.

+        $ make clean

 7. Build the necessary images used by the system.